Purcell-enhanced optical refrigeration: Cooling efficiency

 Improving the purity of the material has been the focus for achieving cryogenic cooling with Yb$^{3+}$:YLF crystals.
-In the past few decades, great progress has made to synthesize high purity Yb$^{3+}$:YLF with near unity quantum efficiency and a remarkable low background absorption coefficient of about $10^{-4}~ \text{cm}^{-1}$ \cite{Mansoor2016}.
-From Fig. 3(d), the cooling efficiency at 50 K remains positive for $\alpha_b$ up to 8.7$\times 10^{-4}~ \text{cm}^{-1}$.
-While further improving $\alpha_\text{b}$ is required for achieving positive cooling below 38 K, the above analysis show that our proposed Purcell enhanced optical refrigeration method is able to achieve cooling below LN$_2$ temperature with realistic experimental conditions.
+In the past few decades, great progress has made to synthesize high purity Yb$^{3+}$:YLF with near unity quantum efficiency and a remarkably low background absorption coefficient of about $10^{-4}~ \text{cm}^{-1}$ \cite{Mansoor2016}.
+From Fig.~\ref{fig3}(d), the cooling efficiency at 50 K remains positive for $\alpha_b$ up to 8.7$\times 10^{-4}~ \text{cm}^{-1}$.
+Although further improved $\alpha_\text{b}$ is required to achieve positive cooling below 38 K, the above analysis shows that our proposed Purcell-enhanced optical refrigeration method is capable of achieving cooling below the LN$_2$ temperature under realistic experimental conditions.